top of page

 Dana Dehaesus

-Dana Kana is proud as the Pacific Islander/Cancrean, was born and grew up in the San Francisco Bay Area and enrolled at the California School for the Deaf in Berkeley at age 11 and graduated in June 1986.
-Later, she attended Gallaudet University and did not complete her studies due to her family obligations.
-In 2012, she got involved in the Northern California Association of DeafBlind and had served as the president for 12
+Dana Kana is a proud Pacific Islander/Cancrean who was born and raised in the San Francisco Bay Area.
+She enrolled at the California School for the Deaf in Berkeley at age 11 and graduated in June 1986.
+She later attended Gallaudet University but was unable to complete her studies due to family responsibilities.

 Yash